I believe if T.S. Eliot were a Vanderbilt fan, he’d say “This is how the season ends, not with a bang, but with an ACC blowout.”

 The staples of NC State’s offense in this game were the quick slant and bubble screen.
-On most passing plays, Wolfpack quarterback Ryan Finley would have the ball out of his hands within seconds, and on the majority of those plays, a wide receiver was set up to get the pass and go downfield with blockers clearing a path.
+On most passing plays, Wolfpack quarterback Ryan Finley would have the ball out of his hands within seconds.
+On the majority of those plays, a wide receiver was set up to get the pass and go downfield with blockers clearing a path.

 Even though they knew of this effective bubble screen going into the game, the Vanderbilt defense couldn’t stop it.
 At all.
 Finley picked apart the Vanderbilt defense for 19 completions for 235 yards, dumping the ball off to Jaylen Samuels on bubble screens for all three of NC State’s offensive touchdowns, one of which was from 55 yards out.

 Giving up a 55-yard touchdown on a screen pass means either a) Vanderbilt’s tackling was completely embarrassing b) the receiver is fast or c) some mixture of both that is still completely disastrous.